Neighbours... Everybody Needs Good Neighbours

 It’s commonly thought that in the age of digital communication people are less interested in human interaction and more preoccupied with staring at their smartphones.
 Generally, it’s believed that the art and joy of being a neighbour or feeling a part of a community, have been lost in recent years.
 At People’s Postcode Lottery, however, that hasn’t been our experience of communities – so we set out to find out more.

-To do so, we surveyed over 2,000 people from around the country, including both renters and homeowners, to find out just what the country’s attitudes toward their neighbours were in 2018.
+To do so, we surveyed over 2,000 people from around the country, including both renters and homeowners, to find out just what the country’s attitudes toward their neighbours are.

 Love your Neighbour

 Of all respondents polled, half always try to speak to their neighbours, suggesting the spirit of community is alive and well in the UK.
 Interestingly, our research also dispelled the common stereotype that younger generations, particularly those in temporary, rented accommodation, are less likely to build relationships with their neighbours.
 This demographic came out top for the most likely to make an effort, with a huge 78% interacting with their neighbours more in real life than any other way (i.e. via email).